Hiralthakar/ai-fertility-prediction-demo/README.md

 - Early diagnosis of conditions like PCOS
 - Women's health access in underserved regions

-## 🧠 About Me

-I'm exploring a **PhD in AI for Women’s Fertility & Reproductive Health**.
-This project is part of my learning journey — from teaching to applying AI in FemTech.
-I’m open to collaboration, feedback, and mentorship.

 ## 📌 Next Steps
 - Integrate real-world data (with privacy ethics)
 - Extend to PCOS detection and personalized fertility apps